 Step 2: Surround Yourself with Plants

 Plants add more than beauty to a kitchen.
-Studies suggest that plants reduce stress, increase pain tolerance, and boost your mood overall.
+Studies suggest that growing plants indoors can help reduce stress, increase pain tolerance, and boost your mood overall.
 Though scientists aren’t sure if the benefits of plants come from their visual allure or the oxygen they supply, plants undoubtedly make any room more soothing.
 Choose aloe and succulents for low-maintenance greenery, or add a box of kitchen herbs to your window for visual and practical appeal.

 Step 3: Clear Clutter